Appliance Failure: Protect Your Home From Water Damage

-Your first step is getting the flow of water to stop.
-You will have a water main shut off located at the area where the water line enters your home.
-If it has a round handle, turn it clockwise to stop the flow.
-If it has a lever, turn the handle perpendicular to the water line.
+If the valve has a round handle, turn it clockwise to stop the flow.
+If the valve is a lever, turn the handle perpendicular to the water line.

 Dishwashers and Refrigerators

 There are two appliances in the kitchen that can cause water damage: dishwashers and refrigerators.

 Dishwashers have a hot water line that’s prone to leaks near or at the connection, a door gasket that should remain tight, and a drain that must remain clear.

 Also, keep an eye on the float switch.
 This important mechanism tells the dishwasher to stop filling with water.
 A broken switch can quickly lead to flooding.